grafana/grafana/docs/sources/datasources/cloudwatch.md

 ### Endpoint

 The `Endpoint` field allows you to specify a custom endpoint URL that overrides the default generated endpoint for the CloudWatch API.
 Leave this field blank if you want to use the default generated endpoint.
-For more information on why and how to use Service endpoints in the [official AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+For more information on why and how to use Service endpoints, see the [official AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 ### EKS IAM roles for service accounts